 One very easy way to determine the demand for the different types of yoga is to look at the volume of Google searches for the various types of yoga.

 I’ll save you some research time by setting out the search volume for several yoga styles below.
-I obtained this data on March 20, 2011.
+I obtained this data in December 2018:

 Using this yoga search data

 I do not suggest you radically revamp your class offerings based on this data.
 Instead, if you’re thinking about offering new classes, are starting up a studio, or you have classes that are not well attended, then this data is a starting point in choosing yoga styles to teach.

 If you wish to take this type of research further (which I recommend), customize the searches to your location.
 It may well be that there may be higher demand for a particular yoga style in your geographic location.